I guess I should start out by telling you where my parents were born, and all that David Copperfield kind ofwait a minute, wrong person.

 I'm an old Mystery Science Theater 3000 fan, and have picked up the MST disease (talking back to the TV).
 I talk back a bit less since I cut the cord last year.
 Life without commercials is SO much better!

 I dream almost every night, and even though I'm getting older, I think my imagination is just as weird and fun as ever.

 You wouldn't believe some of the weird stuff that has happened to me.
 I could write a book.
 Someday I will.

 Want to know anything else?
 I love to get mail.
 So please write!

 And if you're really desperate, the Chatter link below will take you to something that might be called my blog if it didn't pre-date the concept by a few years.

-UPDATE 2005: Chatter remains as an archive (I still do the occasional game-related entry), but most of my daily chatter takes place on my journal on LiveJournal.
-Some of the entries are friends-only, but if you're on LJ (and it doesn't cost anything), drop me a line and I'll add you.
+UPDATE 2005: Chatter remains as an archive (I still do the occasional game-related entry), but most of my daily chatter takes place on my journal (which was on LiveJournal, but thanks to LJ's homophobia and censorship my primary journal is now on Dreamwidth instead).
+Some of the entries are friends-only, but if you're on DW (it doesn't cost anything), drop me a line and I'll add you.